namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

 ### 8/7/23
-- Will continue with 1591 - should be good to go other than one issue
 - Then get 1688 done for the user role validation on FHA assessment
 - If I finish both, I'll go back to the graph and implementing that to the tables (have bulk of that done already)